u-eff-gee/Horst/README.md

 The spectrum and the response matrix need to have the same binning (example: 1 bin corresponds to an energy range of 1 keV).
 During runtime, they can be rebinned simultaneously with the factor given by the `-b` command line option.
 For the reconstruction procedure, rebinning is an important measure to reduce the computing time which depends approximately exponentially on the number of bins.
 The rebinning factor `BINNING` (`BINNING`==1 means no rebinning, `BINNING` = 2 means two bins are merged into one ...) can be set via the `-b BINNING` command-line option.
 By default, `BINNING` == 10 is used in `Horst`.

-Just to mention it: The integer number of bins `NBINS` of the `NBINSxNBINS` matrix is hard-coded in `Horst/include/Config.h`, which will communicate the values to `Horst` and the auxiliary programs.
-After changing anything in `Config.h`, do not forget to `make` the code again.

 The most simple usage of `Horst` is: